*Waka – to walk, to journey, to travel (Nigerian Pidgin English)

 In three-quarters of an hour, we’re there.
 I’m shocked, at first glance at how huge the grounds are.
 I’m not sure what I expected but this exceeds my imagination.
 It might be because I haven’t ever visited a farm in Nigeria and so my expectations are muddled.
 Confused with the orchards I’ve been to in the Netherlands.

-The farm has an administrative centre, a few production centres, a store where you can buy all sorts of things from fresh juices to clay pots, water filters and chicken!
+The farm has an administrative centre, a few production centres, stables where you we have fine horses for sale, a store where you can buy all sorts of things from fresh juices to clay pots, water filters and chicken!

 The objectives of Songhai Rivers Initiative Farm include: to develop a resilient programme that links agriculture with industry and commerce; to develop human capacities for the empowerment of individuals and groups; to broaden the socio-economic bandwidth in the region and contribute to the improvement of the economy through aggressive production, processing and marketing of agricultural products and related services; to provide improved planting materials for farmers in the state and beyond; to open up market linkages for farm produce; to reverse rural-urban migration; and to encourage agro-tourism amongst others.